Generalized Calabi correspondence and complete spacelike surfaces: Complete spacelike surfaces

 \begin{proof} We will use a classical argument \cite{ER,He55, Pen12, Sa89} originally due to Heinz to obtain item \textbf{(a)}.
-Let us argue by contradiction supposing that such an entire graph exists, and assume first that $H>0$ (the case $H<0$ will be treated later).
-Its mean curvature function $H$ admits the expression
+Aiming at a contradiction, suppose that such an entire graph exists, and assume first that $H>0$ (the case $H<0$ will be treated later).
+Its mean curvature $H$ admits the expression

 for some vector field $G$ on $M$ as in~\eqref{eq:H}.
 Letting $H_0=\inf_M(H)$ and integrating~\eqref{divergence-omega} over an open regular domain $D\subset M$, we get